JJshome/battery-impedance-analyzer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📧 Contact

-For questions and support, please contact: support@ucaretron.com

 ---

 *Battery Impedance Analyzer - Advancing battery analysis through integrated thermal-electrical impedance spectroscopy*